mozilla/mig/doc/configuration.rst

 Create a PKI
 ------------

+With a standard MIG installation, the agents connect to the relay (RabbitMQ) over a TLS protected connection.
+Certificate validation occurs against the RabbitMQ server certificate, and in addition client certificates are validated by RabbitMQ in order to add an extra layer to prevent unauthorized connections to the public AMQP endpoint.

 Skip this step if you want to reuse an existing PKI.
-MIG will need a server certificate for RabbitMQ, and client certificates for agents, schedulers and workers.
-The PKI is only used to protect connection to the public AMQP endpoint.
+MIG will need a server certificate for RabbitMQ, and client certificates for agents and the scheduler.

-Use the script is `tools/create_mig_ca.sh` to generate a new CA and signed certificates for each component.
+You can either create the PKI yourself using something like the ``openssl`` command, or alternatively take a look at ``tools/create_mig_ca.sh`` which can run these commands for you.
+In this example we will use the script.

-Create a new directory that will hold the CA, copy the script in it, and run it.
+Create a new directory that will hold the CA, copy the script to it, and run it.
-The script will prompt for one piece of information: the public DNS of the rabbitmq relay.
-It's important that you set this to the correct value to allow AMQP clients to validate the rabbitmq certificate correctly.
+The script will prompt for one piece of information: the public DNS of the RabbitMQ relay.
+It's important that you set this to the correct value to allow AMQP clients to validate the RabbitMQ certificate correctly.

 .. code:: bash